forrestfwilliams/burst2safe/README.md

 ```bash
 conda install -c conda-forge burst2safe
 ```

+### Credentials
+To use `burst2safe`, you must provide your Earthdata Login credentials via two environment variables (`EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD`), or via your `.netrc` file.

+If you do not already have an Earthdata account, you can sign up [here](https://urs.earthdata.nasa.gov/home).

+If you would like to set up Earthdata Login via your `.netrc` file, check out this [guide](https://harmony.earthdata.nasa.gov/docs#getting-started) to get started.

 ## burst2safe usage
-Then, run the `burst2safe` command line tool using the following structure:
+The `burst2safe` command line tool can be run using the following structure:
 ```bash
 burst2safe --orbit 32861 --extent 53.57 27.54 53.78 27.60 --pols VV VH
 ```
 Where:

 * `--orbit` is the absolute orbit number of the Sentinel-1 data.
-* `--extent` is the area of interest as a bounding box in the format `minlon minlat maxlon maxlat` or as a path to an GDAL-compatible vector file.
+* `--extent` is the area of interest as a bounding box in the format `minlon minlat maxlon maxlat` or as a path to a GDAL-compatible vector file.
 * `--pols` is the polarization of the Sentinel-1 data.
 Options are `VV`, `VH`, `HV`, and `HH`.

 In addition, the user can specify the swaths they want data for using the `--swaths` argument, and you can specify a minimum number of bursts per polarization/swath combination using the `--min-bursts` argument.